 A native of New Orleans, Dr. Floyd earned his B.S. in Social Science Education at Samford University in Birmingham, Alabama and his doctorate in history from the University of Alabama.
 At Lander, Dr. Floyd teaches upper division courses that explore 19th and 20th century U.S. foreign relations, military history and the American South.
 He is also the Social Science Secondary Education Coordinator.
 He has focused his research on late 19th and early 20th century U.S. foreign relations and issues related to the New South.
 In 2013, Palgrave Macmillan published his book Abandoning American Neutrality: Woodrow Wilson and the Beginning of the Great War, August 1914 - December 1915.
-Currently, Dr. Floyd is completing an edited work on the First World War and the American South.
+Dr. Floyd recently completed a co-edited work on the First World War and the American South, which was published with LSU Press in 2018.
 Dr. Floyd and his wife have three children.
 In his 'free time' he enjoys hanging out with his family, fly fishing, and watching Alabama football.

 U.S. Foreign Relations 1776 to the present

 Young Faculty Scholar Award, 2013-2014